oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * The Transaction Token Service MUST set the `txn` claim to a unique ID specific to this transaction.
 * The Transaction Token Service MAY set the `iss` claim of the Txn-Token to a value defining the entity that signed the Txn-Token.
 This claim MUST be omitted if not set.
 * The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `scope` claim of the issued Txn-Token.
 * If a `request_context` parameter is present in the Txn-Token Request, the data SHOULD be added to the `rctx` object of the Txn-Token.
-In addition, the Transaction Token Service SHOULD add the authenticated requesting workload identifier in the `rctx` object as the `req_wl` claim.
 * If a `request_details` parameter is present in the Txn-Token Request, then the Transaction Token Service SHOULD propagate the data from the `request_details` object into the claims in the `tctx` object as authorized by the Transaction Token Service authorization policy for the requesting client.

 The Transaction Token Service MAY provide additional processing and verification that is outside the scope of this specification.